FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Generation and Parallelism of LLMs

 The growth rate of the model parameter scales far outpaces that of hardware performance improvement, resulting in an increasing demand for distributed LLM deployment.
 To scale LLM inference efficiently, various parallelism strategies have been proposed.
+Besides TP and PP mentioned previously, other

-\textbf{Data parallelism} (DP) distributes distinct inference requests across multiple complete model replicas to enable parallel computation, typically employed to enhance the throughput of training and inference on high-performance computing (HPC) systems, which becomes infeasible in edge scenarios with constrained memory and sparse requests.
+\textbf{Data parallelism} (DP) distributes distinct inference requests across multiple complete model replicas to enable parallel computation, typically employed to enhance the throughput of training and inference on high-performance computing (HPC) systems.
+However, DP becomes infeasible in edge scenarios with constrained memory and sparse requests.

-\textbf{Tensor parallelism} (TP) decomposes model parameters and splits GEMMs along the hidden dimension within each layer, enabling intra-layer computation parallelism.
-Although TP reduces per-device memory usage, it requires two All-Reduce operations per layer to synchronize results.
-In edge systems with low-bandwidth connections, these frequent communications become a major bottleneck.
-And illustration is shown in the middle part of Fig. \ref{fig:llm_tp_pp}.

 \textbf{Sequence parallelism} (SP) partitions the input along the sequence dimension to enable parallel layer execution.
 Similar to TP, SP also requires synchronization (e.g., All-Gather) within each layer, but critically, it necessitates a complete model replica on each device.
 This conflicts with the memory constraints and low-bandwidth nature of typical edge environments, limiting its practicality.